HOW TO IDENTIFY YOUR ¼ TON TRAILERBy Chuck Lutz CA. USA

 3) Early ACM production included the Shock Mounts on the frame with cotter-pin style attachment for Willys and threaded-for-nuts for the Bantam factory.
 The addition of a “W” or a “B” to the ACM number enabled the ACM workers to easily identify which tub/frame assemblies were to be shipped to which buyer.

-4) Later ACM production did not include the riveted-on Upper Shock Mount so that uniquely designed part could be attached by the purchaser and ACM could ship any assembly to either buyer and not ship any with the "wrong" type of shock mount on it to either buyer.
+4) Later ACM production did not include the riveted-on Upper Shock Mount so that uniquely designed part could be attached by the purchaser and ACM could ship any assembly to either purchaser and not ship any with the “wrong” type of shock mount on it to either buyer.
+This eliminated the need for ACM to mark the frames with the “W” or the “B” from that time forward.

-5) An interesting design change to the frame is the VERY early style which did not have the cross member at the extreme rear of the frame beneath the tub.
-Later production had one of the mid-cross members welded into the end of the frame.
-I have no indication as to the change date, however I believe it to have been early in the first contract for both Willys and perhaps Bantam.
-The additional strength to the unit is obvious and the ability to add a Pintle hitch to this rear cross member for tandem towing was therefore possible.
-The Willys-produced TM 10-1230 of July 1942 pictures the rear of the trailer without the rear cross member.
-I do not have a copy of the Bantam-produced TM 10-1281 to check to see if it utilizes the same photo or if by the time Bantam printed theirs, the change was made.
-I have never seen an example of an early trailer WITHOUT the rear cross member.
+5) An interesting design change to the frame is the VERY early style, which did not have the crossmember at the extreme rear of the frame beneath the tub.
+Later production had one of the mid-crossmembers welded into the end of the frame.
+I have no indication as to the change date, however I believe it to have been early in the first contract for Willys only.
+The additional strength to the unit is obvious and the ability to add a pintle hitch to this rear crossmember for tandem towing was therefore possible.
+The Willys-produced TM 10-1230 of July 1942 pictures the rear of the trailer without the rear crossmember, however though original copies of the Bantam-produced TM 10-1281 utilize the same photo, I have never seen an example of an early trailer WITHOUT the rear crossmember.

 7) Taillight mounting brackets are bolted to the tub with two bolts per bracket.
 Early production tub/frame assemblies had the brackets welded to the tub.
-This was supposed to have been done at the factory.
+This was done at the ACM factory.
 If you have these brackets welded to the tub and no holes for bolts can be detected, this may offer a clue as to the trailer being a very early one!

 8) The tub will have only ONE drain assembly located near the left rear of the tub.
 Those with TWO drains, one forward and one rear are found on M-100 trailers.